 Connerville is a tiny town located in the state of Oklahoma.
 With a population of 59 people and just one neighborhood, Connerville is the 356th largest community in Oklahoma.
-Much of the housing stock in Connerville was built prior to World War II, making it one of the older and more historic towns in the country.
+Connerville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Connerville real estate is some of the most expensive in Oklahoma, although Connerville house values don't compare to the most expensive real estate in the U.S.

-When you are in Connerville, you'll notice that it is more blue-collar than most other communities in America.
-100.00% of Connerville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Connerville is generally considered to be a blue-collar town.
+100.00% of the Connerville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Connerville is a town of construction workers and builders, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Connerville who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 The overall crime rate in Connerville is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.